 Murry Wilson Biography (Wikipedia)

-Murry Gage Wilson (July 2, 1917 – June 4, 1973) was an American musician and record producer, best remembered as the first manager of the Beach Boys, a rock band formed by his sons Brian, Dennis, and Carl Wilson, his nephew Mike Love, and their friend Al Jardine.
-For most of the 1960s, Murry also acted as music publisher for the band.
+Murry Gage Wilson (July 2, 1917 – June 4, 1973) was an American musician, record producer, and businessman who acted as the first manager of the Beach Boys, a rock band formed by his sons Brian, Dennis, and Carl Wilson, his nephew Mike Love, and their friend Al Jardine.
+For most of the 1960s, Murry also worked as a music publisher for the band.

 After the Beach Boys dismissed Murry as their manager in 1964, he produced the sound-alike group the Sunrays, and recorded a single solo album: The Many Moods of Murry Wilson (1967).
-In 1969, without any of the Beach Boys' knowledge or consent, Wilson sold off their publishing company Sea of Tunes for $700,000 ($4,520,000 today), then considered a paltry sum.
+In 1969, without any of the Beach Boys' knowledge or consent, Wilson sold off their publishing company Sea of Tunes for $700,000 (equivalent to $4,570,000 in 2016), then considered a paltry sum.
 In 1973, he died aged 55 of a heart attack.